-All graduate and law students registered at the Malibu campus are required to furnish verification of health insurance.
-All international students registered at the Malibu campus are required to purchase insurance underwritten by a US carrier or enroll in the University health plan.
-Malibu students must submit an electronic waiver of proof of insurance annually or they will be enrolled automatically in the University Student Health Insurance Plan (SHIP).
-Nondegree and exchange students are exempt from the insurance requirement and are not eligible to purchase SHIP.
-The University requires health coverage for the purpose of limiting undue financial and academic stress related to illnesses or injuries during the academic year.
-A health policy will assist in meeting the financial burden of not only common illnesses treated at the Student Health Center or at a private physician's office, but also illnesses and accidents involving more extensive care.
+The University requires healthcare coverage for the purpose of limiting undue financial and academic stress related to illnesses or injuries during the academic year.
+Healthcare coverage assists in meeting the financial burden of not only common illnesses treated at the Student Health Center or at a private physician's office, but also illnesses and accidents involving more extensive care.

-University health insurance is intended to provide the lowest premium for the student while providing the greatest benefit; however, students may purchase any policy that has comparable coverage to the University policy.
-For more information and to view the SHIP brochure, visit community,pepperdine.edu/healthcenter/insurance.
+The Student Health Insurance Plan (SHIP) is intended to provide the lowest premium for the student while providing the greatest benefit; however, students may purchase any US-based policy that has comparable coverage to SHIP.
+For more information and to view the SHIP brochure, visit community.pepperdine.edu/healthcenter/insurance.